mkhabibullin/studentsmanagement/README.md

 there has been used .Net core 3.1, so make sure you have at least the run time version - https://dotnet.microsoft.com/download/dotnet-core/3.1

 ## 1. How to run
-### dotnetn --project ./SM.API/SM.API.csproj --configuration Release
+### dotnet run --project ./SM.API/SM.API.csproj --configuration Release
 or
 ### docker
 docker build -t aspnetapp .